 Where to Drink in Amsterdam

 If you’re well traveled you probably already know that Heineken is found on tap in almost every bar in the world.
 It’s brewed nearby and you can join the Heineken Experience tour and tasting at the old brewery to learn more about this Dutch beer.
-There are other Amsterdam-based breweries that are putting out some good local brews.
-And here are 15 Specialty Beer Bars where you can try just about any Belgium beer you’d like.
+There are many other great beer bars and breweries to visit.

 Where to Stay in Amsterdam